 Men are at high risk of developing COVID-19 disease when compared to women, and this is because of stronger immune reactions in women.
-Scientists say that initially, the virus starts to fasten up the infection in the human cell receptors, but it can pass through the cell only with the help of TMPRSS2 protein.
+Scientists say that initially, the virus starts to fasten up the infection in the human cell receptors, but it can pass through the cell only with the help of the TMPRSS2 (Transmembrane serine protease 2) protein.
 Testosterone controls TMPRSS2 protein, and when the testosterone levels decrease, then TMPRSS2 levels will also decrease so that the coronavirus disease is blocked at the gates.

 The principles of treatment for prostate cancer in COVID-19 times are,

 Assuring patient safety by minimizing the exposure of the patient to the clinics and hospitals.